pawelkn/gpw-tweets/README.md

 }
 ```

-Location of the file can be configured using environment variables
+Location of the file can be configured by using environment variables

 Example: